sheffieldnlp/naacl2018-fever/README.md

 This was tested and evaluated using the Python 3.6 verison of Anaconda 5.0.1 which can be downloaded from [anaconda.com](https://www.anaconda.com/download/)

+To train the LSTM-based models, it is highly recommended to use a GPU.
+Training will take about 3 hours on a GTX 1080Ti whereas training on a CPU will take days.
+We offer a pre-trained model.tar.gz that can be downloaded [from Google Drive](https://drive.google.com/file/d/1aoiC5lJl_X8Oo_IFdowCJG3zF7W1X3X8/view)

 ## Installation

+Mac OSX users may have to install xcode before running git or installing packages (gcc may fail).
+See this post: [https://apple.stackexchange.com/questions/254380/macos-sierra-invalid-active-developer-path]

 Create a virtual environment for FEVER with Python 3.6 and activate it